 Much like high-dividend-paying stocks, real estate crowdfunding investments offer an opportunity to earn both annual dividends and long-term capital appreciation when the underlying properties are sold.
 And since commercial real estate is not as dependent on the financial markets as stocks, they can represent a diversification that will provide consistent returns even when the stock market is falling.

 In fact, according to the National Association of Real Estate Investment Trusts (NAREIT), equity REITs (which are invested in commercial real estate) have outperformed the S&P 500 over the past 30 years, by 10.65% to 9.72%.
 Especially during times of turbulence in the financial markets, REITs are an excellent hedge against an all-stock equity portfolio.

 Deal of the Day: Chase is now offering a $200 cash bonus when opening a Total Checking® Account.
 No minimum deposit and all deposits are FDIC insured up to the $250,000 per depositor maximum.
 Learn More

 Our Top Real Estate Crowdfunding Pick: Streitwise

 Streitwise tops our list on a number of fronts.
-First, it requires only a low minimum initial investment – just $1,000.
-Second, you don’t need to be an accredited investor to participate on the platform.
+The minimum investment is $5,000 and you don’t need to be an accredited investor to participate on the platform.
 (That will only be required if you invest more than 10% of either your net worth or your income for the past two years on the platform.)